 ist great alternative to find

-with a much more intuitive UI and features like respecting the gitignore by default.
+more intuitive UI and features like respecting the gitignore by

 alias deep "cd (fd -t d | fzf --layout=reverse --height=40%)"